jonnerd154/StargateProject-software/ENVIRONMENT_SETUP.md

     - Enter your wifi AP credentials
     - Select your country code for Wi-Fi Compliance
   - Set Locale Settings: `YES`
-    - Time Zone
+    - Time Zone: Your timezone
-    - Keyboard Layout
+    - Keyboard Layout: `US` (important for DHD functionality)
     - Skip First Run Wizard: `YES`
   - Click SAVE.
 7. Click "Write."
 Accept any warnings, and you may need to enter an Admin password for the computer you're working on.